42lukas/nao-football/README.md

 This project aims to program a humanoid **NAO robot** that can play soccer.
 The control logic is combined with a **self-trained YOLO object detection model** to detect the ball.

 This repository contains a robot soccer project implemented in Python.
-It was developed as part of a university course at HWR Berlin.
+It was developed as part of a university course at the HWR Berlin.

 ---

 ## Requirements ✅